elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ## require

 Elixir provides macros as a mechanism for meta-programming (writing code that generates code).
+Macros are expanded at compile time.

-Macros are chunks of code that are executed and expanded at compilation time.
-This means, in order to use a macro, we need to guarantee its module and implementation are available during compilation.
-This is done with the `require` directive:
+Public functions in modules are globally available, but in order to use macros, you need to opt-in by requiring the module they are defined in.

 ```iex
 iex> Integer.is_odd(3)